younesbelkada/BraTS_2021/README.md

 ### 29 July

-* RNN with vec size 500
+* RNN with vec size 500 -> arthur will do this man